gabeclass/introcmdline/day1_typing/README.md

 * Up/down arrow let you navigate through your recent command history quickly.

-* The `TAB` key can provide helpful autocompletion
+* The `TAB` key can provide helpful autocompletion -- it matches *file and folder names* incrementally (one TAB will autocomplete if unique and pause if not unique; a 2nd TAB will show all possible completions to that point)

 * Other key-navigation shortcuts that we can't focus on today but which help actualize your will on the command line with less